280Zo/charybdis-wireless-mini-zmk-firmware/README.md

 - Save
 - Wait for the pipeline to run
 - Download and flash the new firmware

+### Flashing the Firmware
 - Unzip the firmware.zip
 - Plug the right half info the computer through USB
 - Double press the reset button
 - The keyboard will mount as a removable storage device
 - Copy the right side uf2 file into the NICENANO storage device.
 - It will take a few seconds, then it will unmount and restart itself.
 - Plug in the left half, and copy the left uf2 file.
 - Both halves of the keyboard should now be flashed with the firmware.

 ## Building Your Own Firmware